SudoWatson/NOS-Computer/Documentation/ALU.md

 - Shifts
 - Rotates

 The ALU gets its inputs from the Left Hand Bus and the Right Hand Bus from the registers.
-Which registers go to which bus is determined by the [[Register Controller]].
+Which registers go to which bus is determined by the [Register Controller](documentation/Register-Controller.md).
 Any operations that uses a single input (Not, Shifts, Rotates) will use the Right Hand Bus and anything on the Left Hand Bus will be ignored.

 The ALU takes in a 5 bit instruction.
 The left-most bit puts the ALU into arithmetic (0) or logic (1) mode, where the remaining 4 bits determine what operation is done depending on the mode.
 #### Instructions